Sulaiman001/white/README.md

 Syntax
 ======
-_Note: Sorting and due date reminders will be available soon, however the syntax is ready and parsed so you will see nicely styled HTML.
-It just won't be functional._

 Each todo item is a single line of text.

 URLs and emails will automatically be linked using [Autolinker.js](https://github.com/gregjacobs/Autolinker.js).